Training & Education

 Inpatient Consultative Services

-During this consult service rotation, fellows are responsible for the performance of all thyroid fine-needle biopsies (two to four per week).
-Dr. LoPresti and a cytopathologist conduct formal review of the cytological material.
-Fellows also perform any special diagnostic tests (e.g., insulin hypoglycemia, TRH stimulation tests) that are indicated.
-Fellows are required to keep a log of the biopsies and other special procedures performed during training.
+During this consult service rotation, fellows are responsible for the performance of all thyroid fine-needle biopsies (2-4 per week).
+Jonathan LoPresti, MD and a cytopathologist conduct a formal case conference to review cytology material.

 Keck Medical Center of USC

 The Division of Endocrinology and Diabetes provides full consultative services for Keck Hospital of USC and Norris Comprehensive Cancer Center.
 Fellows provide evaluations under the supervision of full-time faculty members.
 The USC Pituitary Center offers fellows ample experience in pituitary radiology and the endocrinologic and neurosurgical management of pituitary and hypothalamic disorders.

 Fellows in addition have the opportunity to evaluate patients with diabetes and endocrine disease with faculty in their outpatient clinics.
 During this rotation, fellows also perform evaluation and management of endocrinology patients with attending faculty in Keck Medicine of USC ambulatory clinics.

 These activities provide trainees with diagnosis and management experience in the care of ambulatory patients with a variety of endocrine and metabolic disorders.

 Fellows have Continuity of Care Clinics in General Endocrinology, Thyroid, and Diabetes.